WildAid/wildaid.github.io/_posts/build_fdn/2020-06-09-Atlas-Database.md

 The first step is to set up the Atlas database - this is the foundation data layer that serve data to the mobile apps, charts, and web apps.

+> Throughout this guide, you will need to keep track of a lot of information.<BR>
+> Copy and paste the <A HREF="/build/#template" target="_blank">template</A> into a scratch pad, to keep track of it all.

 1. Login to <A HREF="https://cloud.mongodb.com" target="_blank">cloud.mongodb.com</A> - create a free login if needed.<BR><BR>
 1. If needed, create an organization (example: Code For Good). <BR><BR>
 1. Create a project (example: WildAid).
 Fill in the "Project Name" on the <A HREF="/build">template</A> that you copied to your scratchpad.
 Case sensitivity matters!<BR><BR>